 To be small enough to completely disappear, invisible hearing aids incorporate smaller processors and amplifiers.
 This means that they may not be able to deliver the power levels required for wearers with more severe hearing loss.

-They also may not be able to accommodate some of the extra technological functions that you can find in some larger-sized hearing aids and can only include one microphone.
-However, as mentioned above they don’t tend to suffer from the directionality issues of other out or Behind the Ear hearing aid types.
+They also may not be able to accommodate some of the extra technological functions that you can find in some larger-sized hearing aids, and can only include one microphone.
+However, as mentioned above, they don’t tend to suffer from the directionality issues of other out-of-the-ear or Behind the Ear hearing aid types.

 They also don’t have the option of Bluetooth connectivity to smartphone apps that could be used to control them.